Episode 31: Richard Rothstein – Why It Pays to Be Client-Centric: Providing Value and Letting It Come Back to You

-In this episode, Brynne and Bill are with Richard Rothstein, CEO at Rothstein Consulting.
+In this episode, the Social Sales Link team are joined by Richard Rothstein, CEO of Rothstein Consulting.

-Listen as they discuss their strategy about being a person providing value leading with value, valuing the people you’re helping, and letting that come back to you.
+Listen as they discuss strategies on how to provide and lead with value as a sales professional, and why it’s all about valuing the people you’re helping and letting that come back to you.

 Richard Rothstein 0:00